ArrowMin/cse15l-lab-reports/lab-report-3.md

 224
 ```
 ### Explanation
 Instead of giving the path names of each file with the input, adding the -c flag to grep will simply give the number of files that have that string.
-Useful if you just need the number.
+Useful if you just need the number of files.

 ## grep -v
 ### Example 1